wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

         <directories check_all="yes" report_changes="yes" whodata="yes">C:\\Wazuh</directories>
         </syscheck>

-As an alternative to local configurations, you can :ref:`centrally configure group of agents <reference_agent_conf>`.
+As an alternative to local configurations, you can :ref:`centrally configure groups of agents <reference_agent_conf>`.

 Steps to generate the alerts
 ----------------------------